MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/sync-excel-cds-dataflow.md

 1. Clean your data.

-   The very first step to create the key column is to remove all unnecessary rows, clean the data, remove empty rows, and remove any possible duplicates.
+   The first step to create the key column is to remove all unnecessary rows, clean the data, remove empty rows, and remove any possible duplicates.

    > [!div class="mx-imgBorder"]
    > ![clean data](media/CleanData.png)